Arcanorum/rogueworld/guides/MAP_EDITOR_REFERENCE.md

 [add map property gif]

 - **AlwaysNight** {Boolean} - Whether this map should alwyas be night/dark and ignore changes in the time of day outside.
 Useful for maps that are underground or indoors and should always have the darkness effect active.
+Default value: `false`.

 - **IsDungeon** *{Boolean}* - Whether this map is for a dungeon.
 Used to make the overworld portals in this map only activate once a boss entity has been killed on the map.
+Default value: `false`.

 If **IsDungeon** is set to `true`, then you should also add the following map properties to configure the dungeon.